sskandaadiga012-cpu/Deepfake-detection-using-blockchain/README.md

 ## Authors

-Developed as a B.Tech Final Year Project on Deepfake Detection using Blockchain and Deep Learning.
+Developed as a B.Tech Capstone Project on Deepfake Detection using Blockchain and Deep Learning.

 Saanvi J Shetty